Instead of asking where U.S. Soccer goes from here, let’s take a bit of time to first understand where we are, and why.

 And that’s okay, because international football is a game of generations.
 When a generation of talented players comes together, anything is possible.
 When it doesn’t, you get hammered.

-Iceland over the last 10 years is really the only example I can think of where a concerted, national effort was successfully undertaken to produce an all-new and improved national side.
-This is the smallest nation ever to qualify for a World Cup; that fact surely played a role in helping Icelanders pull in a single directly.
-Even so, it could well be that this current, world-beating generation of Vikings is simply better than all those that came before (and all to come afterward).
+Iceland over the last 10 years is really the only example where a concerted, national effort was successfully undertaken to produce an all-new and improved national side.
+This is the smallest nation ever to qualify for a World Cup; that fact surely played a role in helping Icelanders pull in a single direction.
+Even so, it could well be that this current, world-beating generation of Vikings is simply better than all those that came before — and all to come afterward.

 Germany is often cited as an example of how a soccer culture can undergo concerted change, but this example is hardly instructive: The Germans undertook their introspection having “failed” to win the 2002 World Cup final.
 That should tell you something about their standards.
 This is a country that won a European Championship in 1996 and a World Cup in 1990.
 This was not a soccer culture in competitive crisis.
 Yes, it changed the way it identified, groomed and deployed top young talent, but it did so from an extraordinarily high starting point.
 [A decent analogy of this situation, for Americans, would be the way USA Basketball changed the way it handled FIBA World Championship tournaments and Olympic competitions starting in 2005, when the national team — then comprised of second-rate pros, not the cream of the crop — started getting consistently beaten in important international competitions.]